Creating and Running a ThinkPHP 8 Project in ServBay

 .

-from the Rewrite Rules dropdown menu and click Save.
+from the Rewrite Rules dropdown, and click Save.

-For detailed website configuration instructions in ServBay, see Adding Your First Website.
+For detailed steps, refer to Adding Your First Website.

 Adding Sample Code

-To test your website setup and ensure ThinkPHP’s basic routing works, let’s add a simple route and controller.
+To test your site configuration and ThinkPHP’s basic routing and features, add a simple route and controller to your project.

 Edit /Applications/ServBay/www/servbay-thinkphp-app/route/app.php